defold/doc/docs/en/manuals/extensions.md

 : There is currently no support for Linux extensions.
 Android lacks support for *.aar* archives.
 All platforms currently create debug builds only.

 Languages
-: C++, Objective C (MacOS and iOS) and Java (Android) are supported.
-Swift and Kotlin are currently not supported.
+: The Swift and Kotlin programming languages are currently not supported.

 Editor
-: The editor integration.
-There is no build process indication.
+: The editor integration lacks build process indication.
 Error reporting is rudimentary.

 Debugging
 : Currently, when building on iOS, the *.dSYM* files are not included in the build result